mirko93s/Chill/README.md

 ### Modules

 Chill is currently extended with the following modules.
-Typing ".help" in discord will give you a detailed explanation of each command.
+Typing ".help" or ".help <command> in discord will give you a detailed explanation of each command.

 | Modules | Commands |
 | ------ | ------ |